UcJunE/TGC-Project-02/README.md

 2. [React-Icon](https://react-icons.github.io/react-icons/) - Used for beautiful icons of website

 3. [Flaticon]("https://www.flaticon.com/free-icons/perfume") - Used for Icon on the browser

+4. [Lottiefiles](https://lottiefiles.com/) - Adapted CSS spinner for use in website

 ### Pop up :

 1. [React-Tostify](https://fkhadra.github.io/react-toastify/introduction) - Used for beautiful Pop up of website

 ### Background Image :

-1. [Beautiful-Image Photo by Dids:](https://www.pexels.com/photo/clear-glass-perfume-bottle-1190829/) - Used for styling the Hero Section
+1. [Beautiful Png Image](https://www.pngarts.com/explore/104802) - Used for styling the Hero Section

 ## Deployment